-The General Data Protection Regulation (GDPR) entered into force in 2016 and will apply across EU Member States as of May 2018.
+The General Data Protection Regulation (GDPR) entered into force in 2016 and applies across EU Member States since May 2018.
 It applies to any type of scientific research that uses personal data, including studies in (bio)medicine, the social sciences, and the arts and humanities.
 It affects EU researchers, who need to be able to collect, process, and re-process personal data and collaborate internationally.

 During the legislative process Science Europe and partners advocated successfully for a number of key issues, which were included in the Regulation.
 It now includes exemptions from several general requirements for scientific research and when it comes to freedom of expression in an academic context.
 Some of these are included in the Regulation itself and apply automatically as of May 2018, others have been delegated to Member States to implement at national level.